mdgordo/rdrobust/README.md

 Adds function for exporting rdrobust output to stargazer.

-Allows for customization of RD plots and plotting in GGplot.
+Allows for customization of RD plots and plotting in GGplot including for weighted observations.